eepysheepyy/Twitch_Bot/README.md

 OBSWS_Python - *pip install obsws-python*

-and DeepTranslator - *pip install deep-translator*
+DeepTranslator - *pip install deep-translator*

-**You need to go into the env_secrets.json file and add the following under the categories:**
+**You ALSO need to go into the env_secrets.json file and add the following under the categories:**

 Token: Your OAUTH Twitch token that can be found at: https://twitchapps.com/tmi/